 Good inventory management techniques won’t solve every small business problem you will face in the coming year, but it can go a long way towards smoothing out the rough patches.
-Here are five ways you can brighten your business’s supply chain with improved inventory management.
+Here are five ways (plus a bonus way) you can brighten your business’s supply chain with improved inventory management.

 1. Set Minimum Stock Levels